CrunchyData/postgres-operator/README.md

 #### Pod Anti-Affinity, Node Affinity, Pod Tolerations

 Have your PostgreSQL clusters deployed to [Kubernetes Nodes][k8s-nodes] of your preference.
-Set your [pod anti-affinity][k8s-anti-affinity], node affinity, Pod tolerations and more rules to customize your deployment topology!
+Set your [pod anti-affinity][k8s-anti-affinity], node affinity, Pod tolerations, and more rules to customize your deployment topology!

 #### [Scheduled Backups][backup-management]